-I’ve written about the evolution of the wedding caketradition and how it started back in Roman times as a loaf of hearty bread broken over the bride’s head, but today I want to take a closer look at another dish served as a precursor to the wedding cake we enjoy today – the Bride’s Pie.
+I've written about the evolution of the wedding cake tradition and how it started back in Roman times as a loaf of hearty bread broken over the bride's head, but today I want to take a look back to the medieval kitchen to another dish served as a precursor to the wedding cake we enjoy today -- the Bride's Pie.

 If you’re thinking of a medieval theme for your wedding, it might be fun to consider a Bride’s Pie instead of a wedding cake, although I have to say your guests will really have to be as into acting out the medieval scenario as you are, or at the least have an adventuresome culinary spirit.
 The earliest recipe I could find for “Bride’s Pye” dates back to the Middle Ages and is found in the The Accomplisht Cook.
 The book is written in old English and terms and cuts of meat have changed since it was written, but I just had to include the original recipe for my readers in order to accentuate how much things have changed.

 Before you read the recipe, let me offer a warning.
 It’s not a sweet dessert-type dish but a savory pie recipe and back then nothing went to waste.
 For instance, when the recipe calls for “sweet-breads” of veal, it is talking about the thymus or the pancreas from veal.
 Cock-combs are an edible flower.
 Most of the rest of the ingredients you'll recognize.